zSynctic/AutoClicker/README.md

 A simple AutoClicker that can automatically click the mouse so fast and hold the mouse button down <br />

-The new version has two new features that let you choose between single clicking and double-clicking, and set the click interval in seconds!
+The new version is only bug fixes and the program was intended to have a dark background but that was a bug and now its fixed in the new version!

 The new versions will have two options for installing a zip file or a setup.exe file that will download it for you and you can have a desktop shortcut